 The Victorian Standardised Student Induction Protocol requires students to have immunity to hepatitis B when undertaking clinical placement.
 Students must complete a full course of vaccination and then submit serology indicating immunity to hepatitis B via Sonia.

 Students who are in the first year of their course may be eligible for placement after having received only two doses of hepatitis B vaccine.
 A vaccination record must be submitted via Sonia.

-Students must be tested for current hepatitis B infection within 12 months prior to course commencement.
+Students must be tested for current hepatitis B infection no more than 12 months prior to course commencement.
 Students must submit serology report indicating immunity to hepatitis B no later than the end of the first year in their course.
 Students who are likely to perform exposure prone procedures (for example, dental and oral health students) must have further testing every three years.

 All students are required to seek immediate medical advice following any possible exposure, whether or not the exposure occurs during a study-related activity.